navibyte/geospatial/dart/geobase/README.md

   print(wktEncoder.toText());
 ```

-The solution above can be simplied a lot by using geometry model objects:
+The solution above can be simplified a lot by using geometry model objects:

 ```dart
   // create a Point object